Rashtriya Samaj Paksha

 Rashtriya Samaj Paksha ("National Society Party") is an Indian political party based in Maharashtra, founded in 2003.
-Mahadev Jankar was the founder and President of the party.
-Prabodhankar Govindram Shurnar from Nanded has been working as a social worker for their society since 1994.
-They met Mahadev Jankar at a program in Mumbai.
-After that, Mahadev Jankar started work in Marathwada with the cooperation of Govindram Shurnar.
-Mahadev Jankar was a BSP Candidate of the Lok Sabha election in 1998 from Nanded and received approximately 20,000 votes.
-Mr. Govindram was responsible person for that election.
+Mahadev Jankar was the founder and president of the party.
+Prabodhankar Govindram Shurnar, hailing from Nanded, has dedicated himself to social work in his community since 1990.
+Govindram Shurnar and Mahadev Jankar first met during an event in Mumbai, and this encounter paved the way for Jankar to launch their endeavors in Marathwada, with Shurnar's support.
+In the 1998 Lok Sabha elections in Nanded, Jankar ran as a BSP candidate and garnered around 20,000 votes.
+Shurnar and their family played a significant role in managing the responsibilities for that election.

 In the 2004 Maharashtra Assembly elections, the party fielded 38 candidates and received 144,758 votes, 0.35% of all votes.
 In the 2004 Lok Sabha elections, the party fielded 12 candidates in Maharashtra and one in the Karnataka state.
-The party received 146,571 votes, 0.04% of all the votes.
-In the 2009 Loksabha elections, they fielded 29 candidates in Maharashtra, two in Assam, one in Gujarat, and one in Karnataka, being 23rd in many candidates.
+The party received 146,571 votes, 0.04% of the total votes polled.
+In the 2009 Loksabha elections, the RSP fielded 29 candidates in Maharashtra, two in Assam, one in Gujarat, and one in Karnataka, being 23rd in many candidates.
 They received 190,743 votes in Maharashtra and 201,065 in total.
-Mahadeo Jankar stood against Sharad Pawar and Subhash Deshmukh in Madha and received 10.76% of the votes.
+Jankar contested against Sharad Pawar and Subhash Deshmukh in Madha and received 10.76% of the votes.